Ha-Duong-88/UFOs/README.md

   There are two drawbacks with this design:
   1) There is no data on the number of people that witnessed the same UFO sightings to validate that they occurred.
-  2) The dataset is limited to sightings reported for one month and year - January 2010 and a single country.
+  2) The dataset is limited to sightings reported for one month and year (January 2010), and only for a single country (US).

   ## Recommendations